 Corsica and Sardinia are amazing.
 The landscapes are a mixture of white Caribbean-style beaches and rocky cliff faces.
 It’s just wonderful.
 I’ve always said that one day I want to take a sailing yacht with a couple of friends and sail around those islands.
 But in the future, both as a chef and as a traveller, I would also love to spend some time in Japan.
 I’ve done a Japanese course at the Tokyo Sushi Academy in Singapore and I felt I was in Japan the moment I walked through the door.
 I would really love to spend a few of weeks discovering the place for real.

 RoMEA is available for charter during summer and winter seasons.
-For further charter information and bookings regarding RoMEA and explore all the wonders proposed by her talented Chef, please contact our Charter department:
+For further charter information and bookings regarding RoMEA and to explore all the delights proposed by her talented Chef, please contact our Charter department:

 Imperial Charter Department